jonashaag/gpyconf/docs/source/architecture.rst

 ----------------------

 As told before, gpyconf (more or less) follows the MVC pattern.
-It's architecture is splitted in Model (your configuration option definition), backend (which stores the options, e.g. into a file or in a database), frontend (interaction with your users, typically using a configuration dialog) and Controller (which connects the mentioned components and presents the
+It's architecture is split in Model (your configuration option definition), backend (which stores the options, e.g. into a file or in a database), frontend (interaction with your users, typically using a configuration dialog) and Controller (which connects the mentioned components and presents the